rolazar/level-1-course-content/week-3/day-5/day-5-assignment.md

-# Homework for Week 3: Day 5 – Project Finalization, Best Practices, and Beyond
+# Week 3: Day 5 – Project Finalization, Best Practices, and Beyond

 This assignment will be the creation of a new site idea like we have previously done with the products page.
 This time you will be creating a site that is unique to you and your interests.
 This site can be anything you want it to be.
 Utilize [unsplash.com](https://unsplash.com/) for images if you need them.
 Some ideas you could create are: a writer's blog, a personal site, a recipe sharing site, a travel blog, or anything else you want.